History of the Canadian Army: Formation

 The North-West Field Force was a body of militia and regular troops created for quelling the North-West Rebellion of 1885, which constituted Canada's first military action without British troop support, although British officers such as Frederick Middleton were in command of the Canadian forces.
 Middeleton's successor as the commander of the militia, Colonel Ivor Herbert, proved to be a reformer who first revealed to the Canadian press that the ratio of officers in the militia to the privates was 1:2.24 in 1894.

 Herbert also created the post of quartermaster general to tend to the supply notes and appointed another British officer, Percy Lake as the quartermaster general.
 Herbert increased spending on the Permanent Force, and founded two new regiments, the Royal Canadian Regiment of Infantry, the Royal Canadian Dragoons and several artillery battalions.
 Herbert's reforms threatened the entrenched vested interests of the militia and after much lobbying by militia colonels cum MPs, Herbert was dismissed in 1894.
+Canada sent its first overseas contingent to serve in the Nile Expedition in 1885.
+The Nile Voyageurs were volunteers from Canada who served as boatmen assisting the regular British forces in the Sudan.

-In 1896, the new Liberal Prime Minister Sir Wilfrid Laurier appointed Sir Frederick Borden as Defence minister, who stayed on until the Liberals lost the 1911 election.
+In 1896, the new Liberal Prime Minister Sir Wilfrid Laurier appointed Sir Frederick Borden as defence minister, who stayed on until the Liberals lost the 1911 election.
 Borden was a reformer, who appointed Colonel Edward Hutton of the British Army as the militia commander.
 During this period, the Permanent Force acquired an engineer corps, medical corps, transport corps, signalling corps, intelligence corps and an ordnance corps.